 Objective: No Late Reporting Packages

 Section 1.5 of this manual includes a list of reporting package due dates.
-If an emergency will prevent your agency from submitting data by the required date, please call the Financial Reporting Division of the Comptroller General's Office as soon as possible.
-The Comptroller General's Office staff, however, cannot grant "extensions" of these deadlines.
+If an emergency will prevent your agency from submitting data by the required date, please email CAFR@cg.sc.gov as soon as possible.
+The Comptroller General's Office staff, however, cannot grant "extensions" of these deadlines, unless a statewide disaster has occurred and the state has been closed for an extended period of time.
+The extension will not result in the due date being delayed by the same numbers of days the state may have been closed.

 In accordance with guidelines published by national bond-rating organizations and the Government Finance Officers' Association, the State's policy is to issue its Comprehensive Annual Financial Report (CAFR) to the public no later than six months after the end of the fiscal year.
 Such timely publication of the CAFR cannot be assured if some packages are not received by the stated deadlines.